Client Relationships: Tips to Build Long-Lasting Ones

-Building relationships with clients is an ongoing process that never takes time off.
-In the final installment of our series, we review some tactics you can use today to build more collaborative relationships with your clients.
+Building strong client relationships is an ongoing process that requires continuous effort.
+In this final installment of our series, we provide valuable tactics to enhance collaborative client relationships.

-3. Perform competitive research.
-Do your part in collecting and sharing your client’s competitors’ communication and design strategies.
-Then discuss how you can outperform them across deliverables.
+3. Conduct competitive research: Play an active role in collecting and sharing your client’s competitors’ communication and design strategies.
+Then discuss how you can outperform them across various deliverables.

 Let Them In

-An easy way to show the clients a bit of your world is through “lunch and learns.”
-Bring the client and creatives together to share best practices, including tips on how they can provide more thorough and effective project requests (i.e. creative briefs) and feedback on proofs.
-Share design techniques and current trends to find a happy balance with brand standards.
+Another way to expose clients to your world is through “lunch and learns.”
+Arrange meetings where clients and creatives come together to share best practices.
+Discuss topics like providing more thorough and effective project requests (e.g., creative briefs) and offering feedback on proofs.
+Also, share design techniques and current trends while maintaining brand standards.

 Learn From Each Other

-Yahoo’s creative team took a novel approach to educating their customers through a series of lunch-and-learns.
-Since they had a chargeback model in place where brand managers and product managers make requests and accept charges to their individual P&Ls, they were able to use that to encourage participation.
-If clients came to a lunch-and-learn, they received “purple bucks,” which could be used to “buy” creative services.
-It not only increased attendance, but also provided value to both parties in achieving a more cohesive working relationship.
+Yahoo’s creative team implemented an innovative approach to educating their clients through lunch-and-learn sessions.
+They utilized a chargeback model, where brand managers and product managers make requests and accept charges to their individual profit and loss statements (P&Ls).
+To encourage participation, clients who attended these sessions received “purple bucks,” which they could use to “buy” creative services.
+This approach not only increased attendance but also added value to both parties, fostering a more cohesive working relationship.

 In conclusion, building long-lasting and successful client relationships goes beyond being order takers.
 It involves demonstrating strategic contributions, staying engaged with client goals, conducting competitive research, and sharing knowledge through education and collaboration.
 By following these steps, you can foster alignment, learn from each other, and create more enjoyable business relationships.
 Yahoo’s creative team exemplifies how finding creative ways to make the relationship fun and rewarding can further enhance the bond between you and your clients.
 Ultimately, investing in client relationships yields mutual benefits and paves the way for continued success.